windwp/windline.nvim/README.md

     --- show active components when the window is inactive always_active = true,
-    --- it will display a last window status event that window should inactive show_last_status = true
+    --- it will display a last window statusline even that window should inactive show_last_status = true
 }